 Under Section 14A of the Exchange Act, our stockholders are allowed to approve, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the SEC's rules.
 The proposal, commonly known as a "say on pay" proposal, gives our stockholders the opportunity to express their views on the Company's executive compensation.
-Because this is an advisory vote, this proposal is not binding upon the Company or the Compensation Committee or the Board of Directors; however, the Compensation program, values the opinions expressed by stockholders in their vote on this proposal.
+Because this is an advisory vote, this proposal is not binding upon the Company or the Compensation Committee or the Board of Directors; however, the Compensation Committee and the Board of Directors, which are responsible for designing and administering the Company's executive compensation program, values the opinions expressed by stockholders in their vote on this proposal.
 To the extent there is any significant vote against the compensation of our named executive officers as disclosed in this proxy statement, we will consider our stockholders' concerns and the Compensation Committee and the Board of Directors will evaluate whether any actions are necessary to address these concerns.